myseneca-167993187/Lab1/Age-Program.md

-## The code below is for a python program that takes the birth date of a user via user input and returns their current age.
+## The code below is for a python function that takes the birth date of a user via user input and returns their current age.

 ```
 #!/usr/bin/env python3